formsandflows/PACo/Components/v2.0_In progress/PACo_CommandBar_B.md

 This property is used to determine when the command bar item must be shown.

-- #0# > The command bar item is shown when no items are selected.
+- #0# > The command bar item is shown when no items are selected in the details list component.
-- #1# > The command bar item is shown when 1 item is selected.
+- #1# > The command bar item is shown when 1 item is selected in the details list component.
-- #2# > The command bar item is shown when more than 1 item is selected.
+- #2# > The command bar item is shown when more than 1 item is selected in the details list component.

 Above are example of single situations.
 The property "SelectedItems" of a command bar item can also be used for multiple situations.
 Example: A command bar item which has "#0#1#2#" set for its property "SelectedItems" is shown when 0, 1 or more than 1 item is selected in the details list component.